Gifted and Talented

 Journeys School identifies gifted and talented students using such standardized tests as CTP 4 of the ERB, PSAT, SAT and SCAT, as well as assesses student performance through their portfolio of work (including art, written pieces, performance documentation and other projects).
 Outstanding student performance is then identified by a committee of teachers and an Advanced Learning Plan (ALP) is developed.
 The needs of students are then met through implementation of some or all of the following accommodations:

 - Malone Scholars Program: Selected gifted and talented students qualify as Malone Scholars and receive financial support via the scholarship program.
 Click here for more information.

-- International Baccalaureate: All students participate in the International Baccalaureate Diploma Programme (authorized since December 2010) and the International Baccalaureate Middle Years Programme (Journeys School is currently a candidate, we will implement the authorized program in the fall of 2013)
+- International Baccalaureate: All students participate in the International Baccalaureate Diploma Programme (authorized since December 2010) and the International Baccalaureate Middle Years Programme (authorized since August 2014)

 - Differentiated classrooms: Differentiated classrooms and clustering of students is used to ensure all students are challenged.
 Based on our differentiation, students may be studying the same subjects at varying levels simultaneously.

 - Independent study projects: We have worked with individual students to create courses outside of our established curriculum that are particular to gifted student needs and abilities (i.e robotics, environmental architecture, online study of Mandarin Chinese, stop/motion animation and many other electives in the arts).
 Students may incorporate an independent project into an extended family trip outside of school, such as an in depth investigation of Chinese history, or the ecology of Antarctica).